phorton1/Arduino-fridgeController/docs/electronics.md

 which is current limited to 1A, and makes a much more reliable DIAG_DIODE and easy-to-use signal for the Controller.

+### Temperature Sensors

+There are two 3 pin connectors on the Controller board for connecting DS18B20 temperature sensors.
+Although there are only two connectors, they share the same OneWire interface, and, in reality, upto 64 sensors *could* be conneced to the fridgeController.

 ### Controller Box Pin Inputs